NashWellington/NNES/compatibility.md

 ## Ms. Pac-Man
 * Fails to boot (only in the unlicensed version - mapper 0, 32K PRG-ROM, 8K CHR-ROM)
+* Relies on obscure NMI delay behavior with PPUSTATUS

 ## Pac-Man

 ## Paperboy
 * Mapper 3, 32K PRG-ROM, 32K CHR-ROM
-* Controller input doesn't seem to work
-* Note: according to https://wiki.nesdev.com/w/index.php/Open_bus_behavior "Paperboy relies on the controller port being exactly $41 for a button press to be recognized"
-* The background is ridiculously screwed up
+* The background is ridiculously screwed up (might be an issue with vertical scrolling?)

+## Pirates
+* Some text boxes are glitched after docking at a port

 ## R.C.
 Pro-AM